bolon667/SGDK_PlatformerStudio/README.md

 4. Done

 # Warning
-It's a first release, if you will get bugs, tell me about them in **Issues** tab
+This programm in early development, if you will get bugs, tell me about them in **Issues** tab

 # LICENCE
 MIT